 The Conference Faculty

 Natalie Bellini, R.N., C.D.E., has had diabetes since she was a young child and within a year of finishing nursing school started to care for people with diabetes, first focusing on high risk pregnancy and then pediatrics and insulin-requiring adults.
 She has lectured extensively to clinicians, patients and their families about diabetes, the psychological effect of the disease and how to keep going on the hardest of days.
 Natalie has worked with children and adults of all ages and has assisted in initiating and expanding pump programs at numerous hospitals and private practices.
-She believes in truth in education and that knowledge is power.
+She is currently a Territory Manager with Animas Corporation.
+Natalie believes in truth in education and that knowledge is power.
+She enjoys working with children and teens, and has a second full-time job as mom of her own teen, Erin.

-Marc H. Blatstein has had Type 1 diabetes since age 10 and he is now 52 years young.
+Marc H. Blatstein has had type 1 diabetes since age 10 and he is now 53 years young.
 Marc has spent the last 16 years traveling the U.S. and Israel teaching the Can Do attitude of winning with diabetes.
 He is the past president of the Juvenile Diabetes Research Foundation in Philadelphia, and serves on the State of Pennsylvania Diabetes Control Panel.
 Marc has been a follower of progressive diabetes and other therapies as long as he can remember.
 He has worn an insulin pump for the past 9 years and has followed alternative medicine since the mid 1980's.
 Marc is president of a 25 year old Alternative Medicine non profit foundation.
-His hobby is TaeKwon Do.
-He competed in an international TaeKwon Do tournament last November in Mar Del Plata, Argentina and took 3rd place against men 10 years his junior.
+His hobby is TaeKwon Do, and he recently achieved his Black Belt.
 Marc not only speaks about "Winning and the Can Do's of Diabetes," he lives it!

 Jeff Hitchcock is the creator, editor, and webmaster of Children with Diabetes.
 After earning a degree in computational mathematics in 1981, Jeff traveled the world with the US Government, meeting Brenda, who would become his wife, in Africa.
 After leaving government service in 1988, he worked in the defense industry until 1995, when he started a small Internet company and launched Children with Diabetes.
 He subsequently worked at LEXIS-NEXIS and Pearson plc on Internet initiatives, and now works full time bringing Children with Diabetes to you.

-Crystal C. Jackson is a Paralegal/Legal Advocate of the American Diabetes Association's National Office in Alexandria, Virginia.
-Crystal is one of the Association's valuable resources on civil rights and anti-discrimination laws as they apply to individuals with diabetes.
+Crystal C. Jackson is Manager of Legal Advocacy of the American Diabetes Association's National Office in Alexandria, Virginia.
+Crystal, a former litigation paralegal with the Philadelphia law firm of Fox, Rothschild, O'Brien & Frankel, is one of the Association's most valuable resources on civil rights and anti-discrimination laws as they apply to individuals with diabetes.
 She advocates for individuals who face discrimination by their school or employer because of their diabetes.
-Crystal is also the parent of a child with diabetes and was instrumental in the successful passage of school diabetes care legislation in Virginia and a procurer of an agreement between the Office of Civil Rights (U.S. Department of Education) and her daughter's school district that resulted in improved standards for the care of students with diabetes by public school systems.
-Crystal is a panel member of the National Diabetes Education Program School Initiative and the Virginia Diabetes Council.
-She is also the Health Chair for Hunt District Virginia PTA.
+Crystal is also the parent of a child with diabetes and was instrumental in the passage of school diabetes care legislation in Virginia and a procurer of an agreement between the Office of Civil Rights (U.S. Department of Education) and her daughter's school district that resulted in improved standards for the care of students with diabetes by public school systems.
+Crystal is a co-author of the recently released National Diabetes Education Program's school guide entitled Helping the Student with Diabetes Succeed: A Guide for School Personnel, has contributed to a number of diabetes publications, and is a member the Virginia Diabetes Council.
+She also has held several PTA and PTO officer positions and is a past Health Chair for Hunt District Virginia PTA.
+She resides in Leesburg, VA with her family and has 2 children in Loudoun County Public Schools.

-Melissa Ringley, R.N., C.D.E., is a graduate of the University of Virginia School of Nursing-Wise Virginia, and has been involved in diabetes education for over 11 years.
-When her daughter was diagnosed with diabetes 11 years ago, Melissa dedicated herself to learning about diabetes and giving back that learning to patients and the medical community alike.
-Melissa has presented to numerous groups of patients with diabetes as well as health care practitioners, and has worked with over 400 insulin pump patients with all types of diabetes and from all walks of life.
+Melissa Ringley, R.N., C.D.E., Manager of Clinical Services at Animas Corporation, is a graduate of the University of Virginia School of Nursing-Wise Virginia, and has been involved in diabetes education for over 12 years.
+When her daughter was diagnosed with diabetes 12 years ago, Melissa dedicated herself to learning about diabetes and giving back that learning to patients and the medical community alike.
+Melissa has presented to numerous groups of patients with diabetes as well as health care practitioners, and has worked with hundreds of insulin pump patients with all types of diabetes and from all walks of life.
 Melissa is known for her caring attitude and genuine concern for all her patients, and for her active involvement in the diabetes community.

 Richard Rubin, Ph.D., C.D.E., Psychologist, and Associate Professor in Medicine and Pediatrics, Johns Hopkins School of Medicine, Baltimore, Maryland.
 Author of Psyching Out Diabetes and Sweet Kids, Optimal Pumping, and 101 Tips for Coping with Diabetes.
 Dr. Rubin is Stefan Rubin's father.
 Stefan is also on the conference faculty and is a coauthor of Optimal Pumping and 101 Tips for Coping with Diabetes.
 Dr. Rubin is a sought after speaker for both professionals and people living with diabetes.
 He speaks with authority and warmth on the human side of diabetes.

-Mike Schurig, M.S., R.D., L.D., C.D.E., is a registered dietitian and certified diabetes educator who has had Type 1 diabetes since age 12.
+Mike Schurig, M.S., R.D., L.D., C.D.E., is a registered dietitian and certified diabetes educator who has had type 1 diabetes since age 12.
 He currently is employed at Florida Hospital Celebration Health as a certified diabetes educator in Celebration, FL (the Disney created suburb located close to Walt Disney World).
-Mike has had experience in diabetes education with kids and adults.
+Mike has had experience in diabetes education with kids and adults, and has been involved in CWD conferences since the first formal conference in 2001.
 Mike is active with local ADA activities, regional diabetes educator groups, and the CWD website.
 His interests are insulin pump education and technical advances in diabetes.
-Mike enjoys visiting the nearby theme parks and enjoying Central Florida with his wife Gayle and his 11 year old daughter Allyson.
+Mike enjoys visiting the nearby theme parks and enjoying Central Florida with his wife Gayle and his 12 year old daughter Allyson.

 The Teen Faculty

 Carolyn and Sam Billetdeaux are a brother-sister duo with a single purpose: to beat diabetes.
-Sam, diagnosed five years ago at age 8, is determined that diabetes will never get in the way of his life dreams.
-Carolyn, age 15, does not have diabetes; she presents type 1 diabetes as a family disease.
+Sam, diagnosed nearly six years ago at age 8, is determined that diabetes will never get in the way of his life dreams.
+Carolyn, age 16, does not have diabetes; she presents type 1 diabetes as a family disease.
 It affects everyone.
-For the past two years, Sam and Carolyn have been speaking out on the importance of teen advocacy and taking control of your life.
-They are founding members of CWD's International Diabetes Youth Ambassador program (IDYA) and recently traveled to Denmark to meet with Danish teens as part of a diabetes advocacy exchange.
+For the past three years, Sam and Carolyn have been speaking out on the importance of teen advocacy and taking control of your life.
+They are founding members of CWD's International Diabetes Youth Ambassador program (IDYA) and traveled to Denmark in 2002 to meet with Danish teens as part of a diabetes advocacy exchange.
+Carolyn founded and serves as Director of the Supplies for Children with Diabetes Foundation.
+Both Carolyn and Sam also work privately to send donated supplies to children in Cali, Colombia.
+Sam spends any and all spare time at the hockey rink!

 The Parent Discussion Facilitators